 ‘Upstream Color‘ draws its cinematic flavor from the likes of Terrence Malick and David Lynch.
 The quality of film-making resonates with Malick’s style of unconventionality but resembles more with David Lynch’s surrealism infused with reality.
 The movie requires skills as receptive as a synapse-spark to understand the plot in its essence.
 But if you do understand it, your mind will be blown at the genius of Shane Carruth.
 You can stream the movie here.

 Read More: Best Philosophical Movies of All Time

-Using a high-end upper middle class house at its prime location, the film concerns itself with three characters: that of Bateman’, his wife, and his old classmate, with whom his relationship is a little confusing and extremely unnerving.
-When the couple first meets him, they’re all smiles on both sides, and talk quite formally, but soon after, this newfound friend begins to cling onto them, attempting to have a say in their private, personal moments, making their lives uncomfortable.
-I like the way this film reveals its twist, in perhaps one of the most original ways done in recent years, peeling off a shocking truth layer by layer, all the while making the viewer feel overwhelmingly feeble and powerless.
+Using a high-end, upper-middle-class house at its prime location, the film concerns itself with three characters: Bateman, his wife, and his old classmate, with whom his relationship is a little confusing and extremely unnerving.
+When the couple first meets him, they’re all smiles on both sides and talk quite formally, but soon after, this newfound friend begins to cling to them, attempting to have a say in their private, personal moments, making their lives uncomfortable.
+You can stream the film here.

 Read more: Most Confusing Movies

 8. Enemy (2013)

 ‘Enemy‘ is a story about a high-school teacher, who discovers his doppelganger, a struggling actor.
 This challenging exploration of the subconscious dwells deeply in themes of spiders and webs, which stands for the predicament the protagonist finds himself in.
 The film has one of the most confusing plots, with the end having multiple interpretations by fans and critics alike.
 The film is a reflection of the opening caption, which read: “Chaos is order yet undeciphered.”